Diane-Ring/worthy-nomad/README.md

 AI tools significantly streamlined the workflow and development of my website by accelerating ideation, design, and content refinement.
 It generated sample code for me to structure the website and checked for mistakes when the code didnt work as expected.

-I used it to generate my logo, other images, drafted user stories and acceptance criteria, and ensured alignment with WCAG standards.
+I used it to generate my logo, all other images, drafted user stories and acceptance criteria, and ensured alignment with WCAG standards.

+Ultimately it was a background assistant, and was invaluable in the building of this website.

 ## Future developement